AriFordsham/GHCWiki/ghc-kinds.md

   - Extend the parser to allow ticked names like `'Zero` or `'Nat.Succ` as atoms in types.
   - Extend the parser to allow *optionally* ticked names like `Nat` or `'Bool` as atoms in kinds.
   - Extend `HsType name` with `HsPromotedConTy name` to represent ticked names.
+  - Extend the renamer to handle implicit promotion.
   - Extend `TyCon` with `PromotedDataTyCon` to represent promoted data constructors.
 - Rename `KindVar` which is used during type checking into `MetaKindVar`, since we will add kind variables later.